anderson-m-souza/login-system/README.md

 # Login System

 A simple authentication system built for my portfolio and educational purposes.
-It was written in **Python 3.11**, and I used the **SQLite 3.42** database to store the credentials.
+It was written in **Python 3.11**, and I used the **SQLite 3.42** database to store the hashed credentials.

 ## Login